pulviscriptor/agario-client/README.md

 This is my first GitHub project so i may did lots of stuff wrong.
 Also my English is bad.

 ## Instructions ##
 You need [Node.js](https://nodejs.org/) (i used **v0.10.21** so anything higher should work).
 Create some folder and put there `agario-client.js` and `example.js`.
 Also you need [ws](https://www.npmjs.com/package/ws "ws") and [buffer-dataview](https://www.npmjs.com/package/buffer-dataview) lib.
 You can install them using `npm install ws` and `npm install buffer-dataview`.
 If you see error about python, its okay, its optional dependency.
-Then `node example.js` should work after you set server in it (see instructions inside `example.js`)
+Then `node example.js` should work.

 # API #
 There are two types of object that have API: